Phone: (202) 296-5505 Email: info@winvale.com

 Where Do You Find a Letter of Supply?

 You can find the Letter of Supply template in the Available Offerings and Requirements page on GSA’s website.
 Scroll down the page, select the “Templates to download, complete, and upload in eOffer (if applicable)” section to find all the templates.
-The latest template will be listed there.
+GSA updates their templates on a semi-regular basis in accordance with their refreshes, so it’s always a good idea to download the template from their website so you have the most up-to-date copy.

-The content of the letter has been approved by GSA and although it’s sufficient, manufacturers may attach additional verbiage in subsequent pages, provided the additional language does not contradict the statements made within the Letter of Supply.
+The content of the letter has been approved by GSA and while it is sufficient, manufacturers may attach additional verbiage in subsequent pages, provided the additional language does not contradict the statements made within the Letter of Supply.
 The template already details federal expectations, regulations, and other GSA terms pertaining to supplying products on the GSA Schedule.

 Why Do You Need a Letter of Supply?